bingogome/kuka-sunrise-toolbox-cpp/README.md

 It can potentially used in other languages if a built C++ library can be called.
 Or, simply use other language and follow the same implementation method of this C++ package or the original Matlab package.

+## Citation

+Please consider to cite the following paper in which this module was first used in published work.

+@inproceedings{liu2022inside,
+  title={Inside-out tracking and projection mapping for robot-assisted transcranial magnetic stimulation}, author={Liu, Yihao and Liu, Shuya Joshua and Sefati, Shahriar and Jing, Tian and Kheradmand, Amir and Armand, Mehran}, booktitle={Optical Architectures for Displays and Sensing in Augmented, Virtual, and Mixed Reality (AR, VR, MR) III}, volume={11931}, pages={57--70}, year={2022}, organization={SPIE}
+}

+Liu, Y., Liu, S. J., Sefati, S., Jing, T., Kheradmand, A., & Armand, M. (2022, March).
+Inside-out tracking and projection mapping for robot-assisted transcranial magnetic stimulation.
+In Optical Architectures for Displays and Sensing in Augmented, Virtual, and Mixed Reality (AR, VR, MR) III (Vol. 11931, pp. 57-70).
+SPIE.

 ## Dependencies

 ## Instruction